cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 sources.
 If the MeE remains above zero, no further problems will arise.
 Zero or less is bad news for the character.

-#### Allocate Points
+#### Allocate Points on Attributes

-You have a total of 24 points to distribute among these four attributes.
+Among these four attributes 24 points are distributed.
 Each attribute must have a minimum value of 4 and a maximum value of 8 at this stage.

 ### Calculate Derived Attributes

 After setting your core attributes, proceed to calculate your derived attributes like Physical Endurance, Mental Endurance, and Speed.
-These are based on formulas involving your core attributes and provide additional information about your character\'s capabilities.
+These are based on formulas involving your core attributes and provide additional information about your character's capabilities.

 ### Finalize Attributes

-Double-check your numbers and consider how they align with your character\'s backstory and motivations.
-Make any last-minute adjustments, and you\'re set to work on your Expertise Areas and Specialisations.
+Double-check your numbers and consider how they align with your character's backstory and motivations.
+Make any last-minute adjustments, and you're set to work on your Expertise Areas and Specializations.

-### Deciding on Skills
+### Deciding on Expertise Areas

-Skills in Abyssal are represented by Expertise Areas.
-You can buy a value within these.
+Expertise Areas in Abyssal represent the proficiencies the characters have mastered.
+The expertise areas have levels that represent the skill in the Expertise Area.
 Further down in the hierarchy are the Specializations, representing further training in special aspects of an Expertise Area.
-Here\'s how to go about selecting and upgrading them.
+Here's how to go about selecting and upgrading them.

 #### Calculate Mastery Gate

-Before diving into Expertise Areas, figure out your Mastery Gate for each one you\'re interested in.
-Mastery Gate is influenced by your attributes and represents an aptitude for a Expertise Area.
-The attributes associated with a skill are listed in the in the corresponding Area.
+Before diving into Expertise Areas, figure out your Mastery Gate for each one you're interested in.
+The mastery gate is best described as the aptitude for an expertise area.
+Up to the Mastery Gate it is easier to learn a new level, but once you reach or exceed it, the cost to learn a new level increases.

+Mastery Gate is influenced by your attributes.
+The attributes associated with an Expertise Area are listed in the in the corresponding Area.

 #### Skill Selection

-Choose the skills that fit your character\'s background, role, and the needs of your adventuring party.
+Choose the skills that fit your character's background, role, and the needs of your crew.
 Do you require a diplomat, a scout, or perhaps a jack-of-all-trades?
 Talk with your fellow group about this and ensure that everything fits well.
 Always remember you are a curated team, put together by your corp as a functioning unit.
-The chosen archetype reflects the initial skills.
+The chosen archetype dictates the initial skills.

 You get to distribute additional 5 Progression Points in Expertise Area Levels.
-The cost for advancing an Expertise Area Level is discussed further below under "Skill cost".
+The cost for advancing an Expertise Area Level is discussed further below under "Expertise Area Level cost".

-During Character Creation, skills can\'t be risen higher than their Mastery gate.
+During Character Creation, skills can't be risen higher than their Mastery gate.
 Even if an Archetype has a higher Expertise Area value.
-In that case, the value offered from the Archtype is capped.
+In that case, the value offered from the Archetype is capped.

 #### Skill Packs for Archtypes